-PTH (PTaH) is how the ancient Egyptians represented the idea of spirit being “trapped” in matter (the physical body).
+PTH (PTaH) is how the ancient Egyptians represented the idea of spirit descending and being “trapped” in matter (the physical body).
 They would represent the opposite ideas of spirit leaving matter by reversing the letters in a “play on words” as in PTH becoming HTP.

-HTP (HoTeP) is the ancient African idea of salvation or the soul being “released” from the dead mummified body (Ausar) for the ancient Africans, the soul would go to a “peaceful” place.
-Hence the meaning of modern times hotep
+HTP (HoTeP) is the ancient African idea of salvation or the soul being “released” from the dead mummified body (Ausar).
+For the ancient Africans, the soul would go to a “peaceful” place.
+Hence in modern times hotep